-Terry’s Chocolate Orange Cake Recipe – Lovely layers of chocolate sponge cake, sandwiched with chocolate orange buttercream.
-It’s not Terry’s Chocolate Orange Layer Cake Recipe… It’s mine!
+Terry’s Chocolate Orange Cake Recipe – Lovely layers of moist chocolate sponge cake, sandwiched with chocolate orange buttercream, decorated with chocolate orange segments.
+It’s not Terry’s Chocolate Orange Cake Recipe… It’s mine!

 Growing up, Terry’s Chocolate Orange always meant that the festive season had really arrived.
 There was nothing quite like cracking one of those blue boxes open, and if you got the orange core in the centre?
 Amazing.